Absolute Trust in Allah (Tawakkul)

 Sultan-ul-Faqr VI Sultan Mohammad Asghar Ali (ra) said, “Seekers who have trust in Allah does not fret about sustenance.
 Common people get their provisions through struggle but chosen ones are provided by Allah.”
 (The Spiritual Guides of Sarwari Qadri Order)

 “It should be known that the common people get their sustenance through hard work but the sustenance of the distinguished ones lies in the everlasting gnosis of Allah-the Eternal.
 One who truly trusts upon Allah, neither waits for his daily livelihood nor annual sustenance because he knows that once every person’s sustenance was fixed and written in the destiny, the book of destiny was closed forever.
 The sustenance of a person having dead soul lies in covetousness and covetousness does not have stomach that can be filled, so, a covetous is never contented as he is on the wrong path.
-The sustenance of Mystics is the absolute union with Allah for which they perpetually remain engrossed in Divinity, while their livelihood pursues them worriedly day and night.
+The sustenance of Mystics is the absolute union with Allah for which they perpetually remain engrossed in Divine observation, while their livelihood pursues them worriedly day and night.

 How can this reality be understood by the irreligious and indecent ignorant who are utterly deprived of good deeds and sagacity, neither they have trust upon Allah nor His gnosis!
 The food of the dung-worm is dung, so he lives in it happily, while the food of pure people is also pure and aromatic.”
 (Kaleed-ul-Tauheed Kalan)